All Episodes

 And I think it's the Utes.

-I think it's the millennials that are recognizing that, and to the extent they're being polled, uh, they are the ones saying so.
+And to the extent they're being polled, they are the ones saying so.

 So I think a tip of the cap to Hillary, given all the negatives, she ought to be at 19%.

-The fact that she's still at 39%, uh that's probably something that she should be celebrating instead of worrying about.
+The fact that she's still at 39%, that's probably something that she should be celebrating instead of worrying about.

-But of course they're not looking at it that way.
+But of course, they're not looking at it that way.

 I mean, Hillary's an ex-hippie, but she's not hip.